INTERVIEW | Ben Chandler Talks Growth & Creativity During the Pandemic

-The 22 year-old multi-faceted musician is gearing up to release his next single “Stoned”.
+The 22 year-old multi-faceted musician just released his new single “Stoned”.
 The single follows his most recent release “Addicted 2 U,” his sultry release – “Strawberry Candy” and debut single “Red Line” which arrived earlier this month alongside an official video.

 Chandler is gearing up to release his highly anticipated Transitions EP in early 2021.